Pdquan1227/PacmanGame/README.md

     * Lives: 1
     * Score bonus: 1000p if win the level
     * Instruction: Eat as much points as possible while dodging all 12 ghosts.
 Try to win the game
+3. Note
+  * Maximum speed for ghost is 6 (With an exception in the bonus level)
+  * Pacman speed is fixed to 6 and cannot be changed throughout the game.
+  * Ghost image, Maze color is changed for each level.
+None of the level are the same.
+  * Difficulty of the game increases for each level.
+  * Good luck & have fun!